 As we push away from the start of Samsung’s Android 7.0 Nougat roll out, current and future Nougat users need to keep an eye on feedback.

-If you own a Samsung Galaxy S7, Galaxy S7 Edge, Galaxy S6, Galaxy S6 Edge, or Galaxy Note 5 now would be a good time to start taking a look at feedback from those who are already on the Android 7.0 Nougat update.
+If you own a Samsung Galaxy S8, Galaxy S8+, Galaxy S7, Galaxy S7 Edge, Galaxy S6, Galaxy S6 Edge, or Galaxy Note 5, or another Galaxy device running Nougat, now would be a good time to start taking a look at feedback from those who are already on the Android 7.0 Nougat update.

 This feedback will alert you to potential Nougat problems as well as the potential benefits of installing the new operating system on your device.